 The following tutorials will show you how to view your disk space and bandwidth usage for shared server accounts.
 The information for each website is displayed in the cPanel specific to the account.
-If you need a breakdown of all of the stats/info in the cPanel, then go to How to find Server Specifications in cPanel.
+If you need a breakdown of all of info regarding your cPanel, then go to Viewing your Account’s Technical Details in AMP.

 How to View Disk Space Usage in cPanel

 When you view the disk space usage from a shared server account, you will see that it looks like this:

 You can find the displayed statistics by following the steps below:

 Step 2.
 Look at the right hand column when you have logged in.
 In some versions of the cPanel Paper Lantern theme, you may have to click on Statistics in the left hand column in order to see the statistics.
 Look for the label Disk Usage.

 Step 3.
 You can also find version numbers or account usage numbers that may help to manage your account.
 Here’s a short list of the other items that you will see in regards to disk space and bandwidth usage:

 - Monthly Bandwidth Transfer – directly beneath Autoresponders in the right hand column.
 This is the amount of data that is transferred between the web server and a visitor’s internet browser for that day.
 Click on the link in order to see further bandwidth details for your account.